 Who Does NIST Cloud Security Apply To?

-Frameworks, guidelines, and security controls put forward by NIST are ideal for all companies having assets in the cloud.
-Most companies today have multiple cloud assets in the form of data, applications or both, therefore making implementation of the best cloud security measures integral.
+NIST’s frameworks, guidelines, and security controls are ideal for all companies with cloud assets.
+Most companies today have multiple cloud assets, such as data, applications, or both; therefore, implementing the best cloud security measures is integral.

-Following NIST security controls such as NIST SP 800-53, NIST SP 800 -145, and others ensures that security measures apt for your cloud assets are applied for optimal protection.
-This usually includes risk assessments, data encryption, installation of firewalls, and more.
+Following NIST security controls such as NIST SP 800-53, NIST SP 800 -145, and others ensures that security measures appropriate for your cloud assets are applied for optimal protection.
+This usually includes risk assessments, data encryption, firewall installation, and more.

 Let experts find security gaps in your cloud infrastructure